 On the other hand, happy employees are more likely to go above and beyond to help a customer.
 When feeling valued by the managers and satisfied with their job, a negative experience won’t dampen their spirits.
 Just like a little hiccup in an otherwise smooth ride, employees will continue to be engaged, motivated, and committed to their work.

-Happy employees will stay with you longer are more knowledgeable than newbies
+Happy employees that stay with you longer are more knowledgeable than newbies

 A company is only as strong as its team, and a team is only as loyal as its employer.
 When you give great EX to your employees, they will stay with the company longer.
 You’ll have a team that’s experienced and knowledgeable, who knows your products and services inside out, can finish tasks quicker, and has a deep understanding of the company’s operations.
 Their efficiency and expertise will naturally translate to the standard of CX that your customers experience.